 One of our favorite whitening kits is Snow.
 Snow is a bit pricier than HiSmile, but that's because you get a lot more bang for your buck—more noticeable results that last longer, plus a whole year's worth of whitening.

 If this sounds like what you're looking for, check out Snow's website for current offers and promotions.

 - 5 Alternatives to HiSmile in the US

 Is HiSmile safe?

-Before we go any further with the review, let's talk about the most important thing—safety.
-The American Dental Association says that whitening, both in-office and at home can indeed be affective and safe.
+Before we go any further with this HiSmile teeth review, let's talk about the most important thing—safety.
+The American Dental Association says that whitening, both in-office and at home can indeed be effective and safe.
 HiSmile guarantees that its kit is completely safe, even for those who suffer from sensitive teeth.
-The one risk that might occur is that since you apply the whitening gel directly into the tray, there could be some overflow when you put it in your mouth.
+There is one risk that might occur since you apply the whitening gel directly into the tray.
+That is that there could be some overflow when you put it in your mouth.
 This is a problem with whitening kits whose ingredients can cause burning and irritation to the gums.
 It's not clear if this is the case with HiSmile, but it's certainly worth considering.

 HiSmile is an Australian company which was founded in 2014.
 Their teeth whitening kit and other products have gained great success across the globe, significantly helped by their strong social media marketing strategy.

 Let's cut to the chase!
 Yes, HiSmile can provide slight whitening results in most people's teeth.
 HiSmile guarantees your teeth will be two shades brighter after six days of treatment.
 Just keep in mind that depending on the current hue of your teeth, two shades may not be very noticeable.